USEPA/WNTR/documentation/units.rst

 All simulation results are also stored in SI units and can be converted to other units if desired.
 The SymPy Python package can be used to convert between units [JCMG11]_.

-WNTR is compatible with all EPANET unit conventions.
+WNTR can generate water network models from EPANET INP files using all EPANET unit conventions.
 When using an EPANET INP file to generate a water network model, WNTR converts model parameters using the units defined in the **Units** and **Quality** options of the EPANET INP file.
 These options define the mass and flow units for the model.
 Some units also depend on the equation used